 Prezentacja1.2: 10min (prezenter) – prof. Magdalena Stobińska (Uniwersytet Warszawski)

-Prezentacja1.3: 10min (prezenter) – prof. Michał Horodecki (Uniwersytet Gdański)
+Prezentacja1.3: 10min (prezenter) – prof. dr hab.
+Michał Horodecki (Uniwersytet Gdański)

 Panel: 20min (moderator sesji, prezenterzy)